- About us

 The Queensland Government is encouraging patients and the community to discuss their health care wishes with their doctor.

-Your patients may ask you about advance care planning in general or their Advance Health Directive, Enduring Power of Attorney, Statement of Choices or forms to revoke enduring documents.
+Your patients may ask you about advance care planning in general or their Advance health directive, Enduring power of attorney, Statement of Choices or forms to revoke enduring documents.

 The Statement of Choices provides you with another advance care planning tool which you can offer your patients.
 The Statement of Choices is used in all care environments across Queensland.

 The Statement of Choices Form A and Form B includes a section for a Doctor's review and signature.
+Refer to the Doctors guide to signing the Statement of Choices document (PDF, 611.02 KB).

 If advance care planning is initiated with patients in the hospital setting, information will be included in the discharge summary provided to the patient's GP listed in the medical record.